 Finish the Windsor 10K with this 8 week training plan

 Congratulations on entering a 10K (if it’s the Windsor Women’s 10K in September, we can’t wait to welcome you!)
-Next step is sorting a training plan.
-You only have 8 weeks, but that’s plenty of time to train for the endurance and pace a 10K requires.
+The next step is sorting out a training plan.
+You have around eight weeks, but that’s plenty of time to train for the endurance and pace a 10K requires.

 How fit do you need to be?